cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/mapreduce-programs.rst

 Both a CDAP ``mapper`` and ``reducer`` can directly read or write to a dataset, similar to the way a flowlet or service can.

-To access a dataset directly in mapper or reducer, inject the dataset into the mapper or reducer that uses it::
+To access a dataset directly in a mapper or reducer, inject the dataset into the mapper or reducer that uses it::

      public static class CatalogJoinMapper extends Mapper<byte[], Purchase, ...> {